Eblakeiii/Pyber_Analysis/README.md

 # Summary
 The weekly fare data represent the different city types ridership levels.
 It shows how less rides are being taken in the areas where theres a lack of public transport, walkability is low and the majority of residents have access to a vehicle.
 And conversely, ridership is higher in areas where public transporation is prevalent and walkability is high.
 To help mitigate this inversely-related environment, listed below are some recommendations to promote additional drivers and riders.

-###1 Offer special monetary incentives to drivers.
+### 1 Offer special monetary incentives to drivers.
--bonus based on achieving certain number of 4 or 5 star rated reviews; -exceeding certain number of rides
+- bonus based on achieving certain number of 4 or 5 star rated reviews;
+- exceeding certain number of rides
--working during peak hours
+- working during peak hours

-###2 Offer promotions/discounts to riders.
+### 2 Offer promotions/discounts to riders.
 - discount of fares during non-peak hours
 - frequent ridership program, i.e., take 5 rides, get the 6th free or reduce fare by 50%
 - earn ride points for every ride and the points to be used for future rides or be given as gifts

-###3 Conduct a social-media campaign.
+### 3 Conduct a social-media campaign.
 - carpool because it saves money and helps the environment
 - establish relationships with to promote ridership with Pyber such as with
 * bars/restaurants